dettinjo/portfolio-photography/Readme.md

 This repository contains a full-stack personal photography portfolio.
 It is designed to showcase photo albums dynamically while providing a secure portal for clients to log in, review private galleries, and approve images for publication.

-All content, from photo albums to testimonials, is managed through a flexible Strapi Headless CMS, allowing for easy updates without redeploying the frontend.
+All content, from photo albums to testimonials, is managed through a flexible Strapi Headless CMS, allowing for easy updates without redeploying the portfolio-photography.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>